Help Paying for Child Care

 Provider Reimbursement Rates

-Statewide reimbursement rates for Child Care Financial Assistance are established by Vermont Department of Children and Families and are based upon the setting in which child care is provided, the program's STARS (quality recognition) rating, the age of the child, and the number of hours the child is in child care daily.
+Statewide Reimbursement Rates for Child Care Financial Assistance are established by Vermont Department of Children and Families and are based upon the setting in which child care is provided, the program’s STARS (quality recognition) rating, the age of the child, and the number of hours the child is in child care daily.
 A pre-screening tool for eligibility and financial assistance rates is found on this State of Vermont Building Bright Futures page.
 Eligibility percentages for State assistance range from 10-100% and are based on your family’s gross monthly income and family size.
 Click here for the reimbursement rates for Approved Relative Child Care (ARCC) Providers.
 Providers must be relatives of the children and families that are qualified to receive child care financial assistance.
 Relatives are defined as: An individual who provides child care services that is 18 years of age or older; AND is the grandparent, great grandparents, sibling (if sibling lives in a separate residence), aunt, or uncle of the qualifying child.

-If you would like us to send you an application for Child Care Financial Assistance (and live in Chittenden County, Vermont), or print out the application here Child Care Financial Assistance Application.
+Contact us if you would like us to send you an application for Child Care Financial Assistance (and live in Chittenden County, Vermont), or print out the application here Child Care Financial Assistance Application.
 If you have a question for one of our specialists, e-mail us.

 Eligible Child Care Settings

-In order to care for children eligible for child care financial assistance, child care providers must be either licensed, registered, or approved as legally exempt care givers by the State of Vermont.
-For information on becoming an eligible child care provider, contact the Child Development Division, Licensing Unit at (802) 241-3110 or toll-free (in Vermont) at 1-800-649-2642.
+In order to care for children eligible for child care financial assistance, child care providers must be either licensed, registered, or as an Approved Relative Child Care (ARCC) provider by the State of Vermont.
+For information on becoming an eligible child care provider, contact the Child Development Division, Licensing Unit toll-free (in Vermont) at 1-800-649-2642.
 If you are a family found eligible for child care financial assistance and would like an unregistered close family member (an individual who provides child care services that is 18 years of age or older; AND is the grandparent, great grandparent, sibling (if sibling lives in a separate residence), aunt, or uncle of the qualifying child) to care for your child, you may request an Approved Relative Child Care Provider (ARCC) Application from your case manager at Child Care Resource.